-The house mothers are the core that keep the house going.
-We have four ladies that live at the house full-time and two part-time.
+The house mothers are the cog that keeps the whole machine running!
 They wash the kids every morning and get them ready for school.
-They cook, give medicine, clean (the house and many of the children), feed the kids and keep an eye on them at all times, even at night they rotate checking on them.
-If one of the kids is hospitalized, they will stay at with them until they are well enough to come home.
+They change diapers (three times a day!), give medicine, clean (the house and, of course, the children), hand-feed many of the kids three meals a day, and keep an eye on them at all times… at night they even rotate checking on them.
+And, if one of the kids is hospitalized, they will stay with them until they are well enough to come home.

-Anet was also filling-in when other staff members couldn’t make it to work, but she has such a big heart for the kids at the house that, when a position opened, it was evident that she was a great fit for the job.
+Anet (Mama Joy) was filling-in when other staff members couldn’t make it to work, but she has such a big heart for the kids at the house that, when a position opened in 2013, it was evident that she was a great fit for the job.
 She is a hard worker who really loves all of the kids with all of her heart.
 When her hands aren’t full cooking or cleaning, she can almost always be found holding one of the smaller kids.
 Her daughter, Joy goes to school with the older kids at the house who attend Greenfields Primary.

 Christine comes for a few days each week to stays with the kids so the other house moms can have a day off.
 She is one of the most organized women on our staff; if anyone needs to find something in the house (a hammer, a needle and thread, someone’s shoe) she knows exactly where it is.
 She is a hardworking reliable member of Precious Kids Center.

 In 2015, Atieno was originally hired to play double-duty: she would care for the kids at the center a few days a week and, once a week, stop by Sammy’s house to clean and do laundry for any visiting teams.
 She’s so kind and hard-working.
 As the number of children grew, there was a need for more hands at the kids’ house, so in 2017, she transitioned to full-time at the kids center.